theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 This path has been tested on a RPi 4B, as well as an Ubuntu 18.04 workstation.

 # Prerequisites
-- This guide assumes a `linux` distribution, and has been written against debian linux commands.
+- This guide assumes a `linux` distribution, and has been written against Debian linux commands.
 Commands may vary for other distributions.
 - This guide assumes you have the rights on the box to install dependencies.
 - Basic development tools such as a text editor, a compiler, and git are previously installed.